Mali entry requirements for Argentina passport holders

 May be checked

 Argentine passport holders need a visa to enter Mali.
-You must apply at a Malian embassy or consulate before you travel — there is no visa on arrival or e-visa option.
-Plan ahead, as processing can take several weeks.
+You must apply in advance at a Malian embassy or consulate, as there is no visa-on-arrival or eVisa option for Argentine citizens.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements